thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 ### Exercise

 Update your previous description of how information flows between stateful and stateless components.
 It may be helpful to draw a few diagrams to illustrate your thoughts.
+After about a minute, your instructor will cold call on the class and ask what was written down.

 ## Summary